 Contribution to the objectives of HumaneAI-net WPs

-This microproject has promoted the use of a transformers and self attention for multimodal modal interaction by Humane AI Net researchers, by identifying relevant tools and benchmark data sets, by providing tutorials and training materials for education, and by identifying research challenges for multimodal perception and interaction with Transformers.
+This microproject will aid and encourage the use of a transformers and self attention for multimodal modal interaction by Humane AI Net researchers, by identifying relevant tools and benchmark data sets, by providing tutorials and training materials for education, and by identifying research challenges for multimodal perception and interaction with Transformers.